October 11, 2004

-The next thing she became aware of was that the air she breathed in had a stale stench to it, like an old musty room that had been closed off for years.
-It wasn't a very pleasant smell but one that had her wrinkling her nose in disgust.
+The next thing she became aware of was that the air she breathed in had a stale reek to it, like an old musty room that had been closed off for years.
+It wasn't a very pleasant smell, but one that had her wrinkling her nose in disgust.

 What the hell hit me, she groaned.
-Very little noise escaped her lips as she struggled to just breathe without moving too much.
+Very little noise escaped her lips, as she struggled to just breathe while using very little movement.

 The pain reminded her of that time her mother had backed into her with the jeep last summer.
-Elaina had been walking behind the car when her mother had decided to back it out of the driveway.
-It had been an accident, but that didn't mean it hadn't hurt or that her father hadn't been furious when he heard about the incident.
-Luckily for her, her mother had stopped as soon as she hit Elaina and hadn't actually run her over completely.
-The impact though had fractured her pelvis and bruised a few of her ribs, from where she had connected with the tailgate.
+Elaina had been walking behind the car, when her mother had decided to back it out of the driveway.
+It had been an accident, but that didn't mean it hadn't hurt, or that her father hadn't been furious, when he found out.
+Luckily her mother had stopped as soon as she hit Elaina and hadn't actually run her over completely.
+The impact had fractured her pelvis and bruised a few of her ribs, from where she had connected with the tailgate.
 This pain felt a lot like that.

 Elaina lay there, barely breathing as her ears strained to hear anything.
-It was scary quiet, minus the drip drip sound coming from somewhere behind her.
+It was eerily quiet, minus the drip, drip sound coming from somewhere behind her.
 Forcing her eyes to open so that she could see where she was, she was first greeted with darkness.

 Elaina swallowed the building hysteria as she looked around her.
 Where was everyone?
 And just where the hell was she?

 The fingers of her left hand ached right down to the bone and she looked down at it, curiously.
-The cold surface of the pillar was cold to the touch and she now realized why.
+The surface of the pillar was cold to the touch and she now realized why.
 Her glove was missing.
 The bitter air seemed to cool several degrees with this new realization.
-With shaking hands she searched her jacket pocket and found the second pair of gloves the guide had instructed her to pack back on the ship.
+With shaking hands, she searched for her pocket and found the second pair of gloves the guide had instructed her to pack back on the ship.

-Elaina laughed a little bitterly, recalling the smart–ass comment she had given the older woman about being ordered around.
+Elaina laughed a little bitterly, recalling the smart–assed comment she had given the older woman about being ordered around.
 Tears filled her eyes and Elaina wiped them away angrily.
-She would not allow herself to cry over something so pathetic as being mean to someone who had probably just saved her from getting frostbite.
-Quickly she regloved her left hand and rubbed the numb limb up and down her leg to bring back some feeling into her frozen fingers.
+She would not allow herself to cry over something so pathetic, as being mean to someone who had probably just saved her from losing a hand because of frostbite.
+Quickly Elaina replaced the glove on her left hand and rubbed the numb limb up and down her leg to bring back some feeling into her frozen fingers.

 There was no answer for her silent questions among the walls.
-Turning her inspection onto herself, she checked herself for injuries.
-Most of her pain seemed superficial, as her ribs felt a little bruised and her chin was a little tender to the touch.
-The worst injury she found was the bruise around her left wrist.
-It was a deep bluish purple, indicating it was pretty fresh.
-It wrapped all the way around her wrist and was tender to the touch.
-When she tried to rotate her wrist, she had to bite back a sob as pain shot up along her arm, nearly taking her breath away.
-There was a good chance that it was sprained.
-Elaina couldn't remember how she had received the bruise, but it was there nonetheless.
+Turning her inspection onto herself, she checked herself for any more injuries.
+Most of the pain seemed superficial, her ribs felt a little bruised and her chin was a little tender to the touch.
+The worst was the bruise she found around her left wrist.
+It was a deep bluish purple, indicating that it was pretty fresh.
+It wrapped all the way around her wrist and was tender to the touch, possibly a sprain.
+She couldn't remember how she had received the bruise, but it was there nonetheless.

-Without moving, Elaina vainly searched her surroundings wondering why her heart felt like it wanted to tear its way out of her chest.
-Fear had her body trembling.
-What was out there in the darkness watching her?
+Without moving, Elaina vainly searched her surroundings, wondering why her heart felt like it wanted to tear its way out of her chest.
+Fear had her body trembling and frozen in place.
+What was out there in the darkness, watching her?

-A hissing sound had her whirling around to face the noise.
-Her eyes darted around trying to find its source.
-She hated snakes as they slithered around and were scaly and gross.
+A hissing sound had Elaina whirling around to face the noise.
+Her eyes darted around, trying to find its source.
+She hated snakes; they slithered around and were scaly and just plain gross.
 The hiss seemed to echo off the walls surrounding her.
 It was almost like it was coming from all around her.
 Despite the deceiving echoes, her eyes were frozen to the spot in front of her.
-Fear held her captive.
+Fear held her prisoner.